gnosis/dx-docs/source/add-token-pair.md

   [**DutchExchange.sol**](https://github.com/gnosis/dx-contracts/blob/master/contracts/DutchExchange.sol)
   `deposit`.
 You must use at least the funding amount.

-The easiest way to invoke this two operations is to use the `CLI`, so please set it up by following the steps described in the [CLI](./cli.html) page.
+The easiest way to invoke these two operations is to use the `CLI`, so please set it up by following the steps described in the [CLI](./cli.html) page.

-**1. Verify your account has the tokens**
+**1. Verify that your account has the tokens**
 We are trying to deposit some tokens into the DutchX, so first we should make sure they are in our balance: